We would like to give you some information about the frequently asked questions about our university due to the

 In order to prevent the spread of Coronavirus (Covid-19) the TRNC Council of Ministers has announced the new restrictions which will be imposed between the dates of the 19th and 26th of April 2021;

 - A partial curfew will take place from 21.00 pm at night on Monday to 05.00 am in the morning on Saturday,

-We kindly inform you that you should not go out of your place of residence, other than to meet your basic needs such as gas stations, pharmacies, greengrocers, butchers and markets People who violate the conditions will be subject to legal prosecution.
+We kindly inform you that you should not go out of your place of residence within the specified hours, other than to meet your basic needs such as gas stations, pharmacies, greengrocers, butchers and markets.
+People who violate the conditions will be subject to legal prosecution.

 You may follow the daily cases of TRNC covid-19 in numbers at the official website of TRNC Minister of Health at https://saglik.gov.ct.tr/ or facebook page on https://www.facebook.com/kktcsaglikbakanligi.

 We recommend our students not to go out unless necessarry.
 It is obligatory for those who go out for their basic needs, should wear a mask at public places.
 Legal action will be taken by the police against those who do not comply with this decision.

 According to the decisions has made on 11th of September 2020, the list of countries and travel measures based on covid-19 has updated, please visit the websites of TRNC Ministry of Health at https://saglik.gov.ct.tr/ or https://saglik.gov.ct.tr/travel-rules.